Stamp Duty Calculator UK 2026

 |---|---|---|---|

-Remember: SDLT must be paid within 14 days of completion.
-Your solicitor will normally handle the payment and filing of the SDLT return as part of the conveyancing process.
+SDLT must be paid and the return filed within 14 days of completion.
+Your solicitor normally handles the SDLT return and payment as part of the conveyancing process.

 When Is Stamp Duty Payable and How to Pay

-- Deadline: SDLT must be paid and the return filed within 14 days of completion.
-Late payment incurs automatic penalties and interest.
+- Deadline: SDLT must be paid and the return filed within 14 days of the effective date (usually completion).
+Late filing triggers automatic penalties and interest.

-- How to pay: Your solicitor submits the SDLT return to HMRC and makes the payment from the funds you provide for completion.
-The cost is factored into your completion statement.
+- How to pay: Your solicitor submits the SDLT return to HMRC and pays from the completion funds you provide; the cost appears on your completion statement.

-- Penalties: Filing late results in an automatic £100 penalty (up to 3 months late) or £200 (over 3 months late), plus interest on the unpaid tax at the current HMRC rate.
+- Penalties: A late return incurs an automatic £100 penalty (up to 3 months late) or £200 (more than 3 months late), plus interest on unpaid tax at the prevailing HMRC rate.

-Always ensure you have sufficient funds to cover your stamp duty bill before completion day, as your solicitor cannot complete without it.
+Always ensure you have funds for the SDLT bill before completion day — your solicitor cannot complete without it.